wesleyalvarado/LLaVaPlantIdentifier/detailed_notes.md

 # LLaVA Plant Training Project Documentation

 ## Project Overview
-This project implements a training pipeline for fine-tuning a LLaVA (Large Language and Vision Assistant) model on the Oxford Flowers dataset for plant identification.
+This project implements a training pipeline for fine-tuning a LLaVA (Large Language and Vision Assistant) model on the oxford_flowers102 dataset for plant identification.
 The project is designed with memory efficiency as a primary consideration, particularly for systems with limited resources like M2 Macs.

 ## Project Structure
 ```